By Rick Steves

 Visa and MasterCard levy a 1 percent fee on international transactions, and some banks that issue those cards also tack on a currency conversion fee (additional 1–3 percent).
 These are similar to the fees associated with using your debit card for ATM withdrawals.

 So, how can a smart traveler avoid — or at least reduce — these fees?
 Here are a few suggestions.

 Avoid dynamic currency conversion (DCC).
 Some European merchants — capitalizing on the fact that many Americans are intimidated by unusual currencies — cheerfully charge you for converting their prices to dollars before running your credit card.
-This may seem like a nice service, but you'll actually end up paying more.
-Usually the dollar price is based on a lousy exchange rate set by the merchant, and to make matters worse, even though you're paying in "dollars," your credit-card issuer may still levy its standard foreign-transaction fee.
-The result: the "convenience" of seeing your charge in dollars comes at a premium.
+Dynamic currency conversion may seem like a nice perk, but you’ll actually end up paying more.
+The dollar price is usually based on a lousy exchange rate set by the merchant — and to make matters worse, even though you’re paying in “dollars,” your credit-card issuer may still levy its standard foreign-transaction fee.
+The result: the “convenience” of seeing your charge in dollars comes at a premium.

 Don’t bother with prepaid cards.
 It’s possible to buy prepaid “cash cards” — which you load with funds before you leave, then use like any other credit or debit card — but they come with high fees and aren’t worth considering for most trips.

-The Bottom Line: Here's the best formula for saving money as you travel.
-Pay for as much as possible with cash (use a bank that charges low rates for international ATM transactions, and withdraw large amounts at each transaction — keeping the cash safe in your money belt).
-When using a credit card, use a card with the lowest possible international fees, and make sure your transactions are charged in the local currency — not dollars.
+The Bottom Line: Here’s the best formula for saving money as you travel.
+Pay for most items with cash (use a bank that charges low rates for international ATM transactions, and withdraw large amounts at each transaction — keeping the cash safe in your money belt).
+When using a credit card, use a card with low international fees, and make sure your transactions are charged in the local currency — not dollars.
 Then smile and enjoy your trip, feeling very clever for avoiding so much unnecessary expense.